fishnal/aws-notes/databases/ddb.md

 - KMS - Customer managed CMK (a key stored in your account that you manage)
 - KMS - AWS managed CMK (a key stored in your account, but managed by AWS, charges apply)

+## DynamoDB Accelator (DAX)

+In-memory cache for DDB that delivers up to 10x performance improvement
+- _Microsecond_ latencies, even at 1M req/s
+- Not useful if requests require strong consistency or transactions

 ## Pros vs Cons
 Pros
 - Fully-managed